-The Criminal Justice Department gives students an overview of the entire criminal justice system, and then encourages them to consider the component parts.
-Course clusters are offered in the areas of research and planning, criminal law, enforcement, the offender, the victim, and corrections.
+The Criminal Justice major gives students an overview of the entire criminal justice system, and then encourages them to consider the component parts.
+Courses are offered in the areas of research and planning, criminal law, punishment, criminal typologies, the victim, and corrections.
 Field placements crown this effort by placing senior students in agencies related to their special interests in order that they might test their acquired knowledge in a professional setting and situation.

-The department is designed to accommodate entering freshmen, transfer students, and professionals.
+The major is designed to accommodate entering freshmen, transfer students, and professionals.
 For professionals, especially corrections and police officers, we offer courses which may not have been covered in their academy training.

-The driving spirit of the department is one which reflects the basic foundation of Jesuit education-reflection and action.
-We seek to develop a spirit of inquiry in students that asks "why not?" of things not tried.
-The department provides a facility for thinking critically and reflectively about the issues of justice, law, and the systems that deal with the offender and victim in our complex society.
+The driving spirit of the major is one which reflects the basic foundation of Jesuit education-reflection and action.
+We seek to develop a spirit of inquiry in students that ask "why not?" of things not tried.
+The major provides a facility for thinking critically and reflectively about the issues of justice, law, and the systems that deal with the offender and victim in our complex society.